Resources for Parents and Families

 This is a great organization to be familiar with because it brings you into a network of people who share the excitement and challenges of having a son or daughter in college.

 Baylor offers excellent resources when it comes to making plans for life after graduation.
 The Office of Career and Professional Development, part of the Paul Foster Success Center, can guide a student with any major towards a job and career path.
 There are two services offered -- nailing down a career field and then finding the job.

 Baylor Student Financial Services has a lot of resources to help your student through the financial aid process including a free student aid estimator service.

 Baylor has more than 300 social, service, and academic organizations for students.
-Your student can stop by the Division of Student Activities in the Bill Daniel Student Center.
+Your student can stop by the Department of Student Activities in the Bill Daniel Student Center.

 You aren't alone.
 Every parent has some anxiety when a son or daughter goes off to college.
 A good place to start is the Division of Student Life, or contact the Baylor Parents Network.
 Some federal regulations prevent us from revealing certain information, but we can listen to your concerns, determine the nature of the problem, and work together to find some solutions.

 All student employment is administered through the Office of Academic Scholarships and Financial Aid.
 Most positions are through the federal work-study program.